 - ensure any defects that are identified within three months of completion are remedied.

-The repair process under CHRP
+6. Learn about the repair process under CHRP

 Before work starts, you'll be visited by your CHRP contracts supervisor and the contractor.